Skip to content

 encrypt

-Encrypt source .env files to .env.encrypted files.
+Encrypt source .hush files to .hush.encrypted files.

 Terminal window